 The main drawbacks are that real-time shipping rates are currently only available for the US.
 Same goes with automatic taxes – these are available via a TaxJar integration, which is currently in beta.
 And abandoned cart recovery emails – something that’s standard in most ecommerce solutions – is only available on the highest-level ecommerce plan.

-The standard ecommerce solution for WordPress is the plugin WooCommerce.
+Even though there are many ecommerce plugins for WordPress, the standard solution is the WooCommerce plugin.
 It’s also open-source and offers even more functionality than a Squarespace online store.
 You have better ways to manage your tax settings and will find plenty of other add-ons to add additional shipping carriers, for example.
 Please note that many of these WooCommerce extensions come at an additional cost.

 But, as with any WordPress website, it takes a lot more work to get a WooCommerce store up and running.
 Be prepared to spend time (or money, in case you’re hiring a developer) on customizing themes and enabling extensions to get your store exactly as you want it.

 If a relatively large online store is what you’re after, keep in mind that there is also Shopify.